tc39/source-map/source-map-rev3.md

 1. `{`
-2. `version : 3,`
+2. `"version" : 3,`
-3. `file: "out.js",`
+3. `"file": "out.js",`
-4. `sourceRoot : "",`
+4. `"sourceRoot": "",`
-5. `sources: ["foo.js", "bar.js"],`
+5. `"sources": ["foo.js", "bar.js"],`
-6. `sourcesContent: [null, null],`
+6. `"sourcesContent": [null, null],`
-7. `names: ["src", "maps", "are", "fun"],`
+7. `"names": ["src", "maps", "are", "fun"],`
-8. `mappings: "AA,AB;;ABCDE;"`
+8. `"mappings": "A,AAAB;;ABCDE;"`
 9. `}`

 Line 1: The entire file is a single JSON object

 Line 2: File version (always the first entry in the object) and must be a positive integer.

-Line 3: The name of the generated code that this source map is associated with.
+Line 3: An optional name of the generated code that this source map is associated with.

 Line 4: An optional source root, useful for relocating source files on a server or removing repeated values in the “sources” entry.
 This value is prepended to the individual entries in the “source” field.

 Line 5: A list of original sources used by the “mappings” entry.

 Line 6: An optional list of source content, useful when the “source” can’t be hosted.
-The contents are listed in the same order as the sources in line 5. “null” may be used of some original sources should be retrieved by name.
+The contents are listed in the same order as the sources in line 5. “null” may be used if some original sources should be retrieved by name.

 Line 7: A list of symbol names used by the “mappings” entry.